17 Fun things to do in Lagos Portugal

 Explore Ponta da Piedade

 Ponta da Piedade is my absolute favorite spot on the Algarve coast and one of the main Lagos attractions!
-It’s only a few minutes by car or about half an hour walking from Lagos.
+It’s only a few minutes by car or about half an hour’s walk from Lagos.

 The cliffs are mesmerizing and you can see the coastline all the way to Carvoeiro on one side and Sagres on the other.
 The views are astounding!

-Natural arches tower in front of you and there is a long set of stairs going all the way down to the glittering turquoise water where you can get a ride with a local fishing boat if you are lucky.
+Natural arches tower in front of you and there is a long set of stairs going all the way down to the glittering turquoise water.

 Ponta da Piedade is one of the top Lagos attractions